alanthejudoka/docs/docs/contributing/getting-started.md

 ## How to contribute

 The documentation is written in [Markdown](https://www.markdownguide.org/).
-You can edit the documentation directly on GitHub by clicking the "Edit this page" button on the top right of the page.
+To contribute to the docs you should navigate to the docs folder and create a markdown file.
+This markdown file will automatically be updated within the docs!

 ## How to run the documentation locally